+- calendar-normalised Square Meters: a standardised measurement of a hotel's area that prorates the total size (in square meters) of a hotel that was only open for a part of the reporting year.

+- employee Diversity and Inclusion:

+the representation and inclusivity of

+diverse groups within the company's

+workforce.
+It is calculated by collecting

+data on the workforce, such as

+the gender, race, and ethnicity of

+employees.

-- calendar-normalised Square Meters: a standardised measurement of a hotel's area that prorates the total size (in square meters) of a hotel that was only open for a part of the reporting year. - employee Diversity and Inclusion: the representation and inclusivity of diverse groups within the company's workforce.
-It is calculated by collecting data on the workforce, such as the gender, race, and ethnicity of employees. - energy Intensity: the amount of energy consumed per square meter of hotel area or room night.
-It is calculated by dividing the total energy consumption (in kilowatt-hours) by the gross floor area or annual number of occupied room nights of citizenM's hotel portfolio. - Greenhouse Gas (GHG) Emissions: the amount of greenhouse gases (such as carbon dioxide, methane, and nitrous oxide) emitted directly and indirectly by citizenM's operations.
+- energy Intensity: the amount of energy consumed per square meter of hotel area or room night.
+It is calculated by dividing the total energy consumption (in kilowatt-hours) by the gross floor area or annual number of occupied room nights of citizenM's hotel portfolio.
+Energy estimates are based on the service day average, historical and comparable hotel methods (see pg.186).

+- Greenhouse Gas (GHG) Emissions: the amount of greenhouse gases (such as carbon dioxide, methane, and nitrous oxide) emitted directly and indirectly by citizenM's operations.
 It is calculated by multiplying the amount of energy used by the carbon intensity of the energy source (emission factor).
-It includes scope 1, 2, and 3 emissions. - GHG Emissions Intensity: the amount of greenhouse gases (such as carbon
+It includes scope 1, 2, and 3 emissions.

-- dioxide, methane, and nitrous oxide) per square meter of hotel area or room night.
+- GHG Emissions Intensity: the amount of greenhouse gases (such as carbon dioxide, methane, and nitrous oxide) per square meter of hotel area or room night.
 It can be calculated by dividing scope 1, 2, and 3 emissions by the gross floor area or annual number of occupied room nights of citizenM's hotel portfolio.

 - gross Floor Area: the total building size, which includes all guest areas, back of house and technical rooms (in square meters).
 It is extracted from building floor plans to ensure consistency in intensity calculations.

 - occupied room nights: the number of rooms in a hotel that are occupied by guests for one night.
 Complementary rooms are included in our calculation.

 - renewable Electricity Ratio: the percentage of electricity that is generated from renewable sources.
 It is calculated by dividing the total amount of renewable electricity consumed by the total amount of energy consumed.

 - waste Diversion Rate: the percentage

 of waste diverted from landfill through

 recycling, waste-to-energy, or other

 sustainable disposal methods.
-It is
+It

-calculated by dividing the total amount
+is calculated by dividing the total

-of waste diverted by the total amount
+amount of waste diverted by the

-of waste generated.
-Waste estimates
+total amount of waste generated.

-- are based on the comparable hotel method. - waste Intensity: the amount of waste generated by citizenM's hotel operations per square meter of hotel area or room night.
+- Waste estimates are based on the comparable hotel method. - waste Intensity: the amount of guest waste generated by citizenM's hotel operations per square meter of hotel area or room night.
 It is calculated by dividing the total waste generated (in metric tons) by the gross floor area or annual number of occupied room nights of citizenM's hotel portfolio. - water Intensity: the amount of water consumed per square meter of hotel area or room night.
-It is calculated by dividing the total water consumption (in litres) by the gross floor area or annual number of occupied room nights of citizenM's hotel portfolio.Water estimates are based on the Service Day Average method (see pg.180).
+It is calculated by dividing the total water consumption (in litres) by the gross floor area or annual number of occupied room nights of citizenM's hotel portfolio.
+Water estimates are based on the historical and comparable hotel methods (see pg.108).